3D Printing Extra Credit

 - Must be original content

-- Initial submission by Milestone 2
+- Initial STL file submission before the day of your Milestone 2 presentation

 - Final Submission by Milestone 3